Well-conditioned frames for high order finite element methods: Construction of bases for the local spaces

 To construct a polynomial basis, which is orthogonal with respect to a polynomial weight function, corresponds to the study of Jacobi polynomials.
 Single variate orthogonal polynomials are of course well studied, but there are also explicit formulas for Jacobi polynomials with respect to simplexes in higher dimensions.
-The most popular approach to construct orthogonal polynomials in higher dimensions is to use a transform between simplexes and cubes, referred to as ``the Duffy transform'' or `` the Koorwinder method" \cite{koornwinder1975two}.
+The most popular approach to construct orthogonal polynomials in higher dimensions is to use a transform between simplexes and cubes, referred to as ``the Duffy transform'' or ``the Koorwinder method" \cite{koornwinder1975two}.
 Furthermore, hierarchical constructions of orthogonal polynomial can be found in \cite{dunkl2014orthogonal}.
-We will present explicit formulas for our local bases using these results below.
-However, since these constructions are technical, we postpone the details to the Appendix below.